Too busy now? Save this for later.

 1) Oura Ring 4 (and Oura Ring Gen 3 as a cheaper alternative)

-• The app is clean, motivating, and genuinely actionable
+• What I like: The companion app is exceptionally clean, motivating, and genuinely actionable for lifestyle adjustments.

 Who it’s best for